 3. I’d Take Walter Akolo Article Writing & Blogging Training

 Sometimes people make mistakes in Freelance writing.
-Mistakes which are otherwise avoidable by just paying a few bucks for guidance.
+Mistakes that are otherwise avoidable by just paying a few bucks for guidance.

 Take me as an example, if I had invested in a little training after my first successful gigs

-- I’d have learnt that $1.5 for 500 words wasn’t ideal (learn how to set prices for your Freelance gigs)
+- I’d have learned that $1.5 for 500 words wasn’t ideal (learn how to set prices for your Freelance gigs)

-- I would have received better paying gigs from my trainer or his connections (there is possibility of Walter hooking you up if you sign up for his course)
+- I would have received better-paying gigs from my trainer or his connections (there is the possibility of Walter hooking you up if you sign up for his course)

-- I’d have received mentorship, learnt how to write winning proposals.
+- I’d have received mentorship, learned how to write winning proposals.
 And above all, I’d have received support throughout my journey.

 Enough of me, what will you do to avoid making the mistakes which ! made in 2012 and part of 2013?